Travo301985/todo-be/README.md

     - Update the README.md file to provide instructions on how to run and use the Todo List Application.
     - Include information about the available API endpoints, their functionalities, and request/response formats.
     - Add any other relevant details or documentation that would be helpful for users or developers interacting with the application.

-By following these steps, you can add more functionality and structure to the Todo List Application, including setting up the necessary dependencies, database connection, routes, and implementing the REST API endpoints.